Vanshg-19/TravelItinera/README.md

 - 📍 User inputs: City + Interests → 📋 Output: Bullet-style itinerary with tips

 ---
+## Important Note

+This project was originally created in a Jupyter notebook environment (like Google Colab or Jupyter Lab).
+The code is designed to be run in a notebook environment for the best experience, especially for visualizations and interactive components.

 ## 🚀 How to Set Up and Run the Project